CGLIFE7/KronosDocs/docs/docs/image_search.md

 Creates a window of images from a search.

-   > - Less Images makes for much faster results.
+   > - Choose between google or arstation.
 &NewLine;
 &NewLine;
    > - Double Click Images to open their page in browser